-Research programs (either Ph.D., or M.Phil., and Ph.D.) are being offered by all the departments Institution has requested for two new programs (B.Sc., Zoology M.Sc., Microbiology) and possibly be get sanctioned from the government and would accordingly be offered from the campus.
-Funding to the college through the Rashtriya Uchchattar Shiksha Abhiyan (RUSA) scheme uplifted the teaching-learning facilities of all the departments in tune with the current needs and other infra- structure facilities as required by the institution.
+Research programs (either Ph.D., or M.Phil., and Ph.D.) are being offered by all the departments Institution has started offering two new programs (B.Sc., Zoology M.Sc., Microbiology) and is being functional from 2017 - 2018 academic year onwards.
+Funding to the college through the Rashtriya Uchchattar Shiksha Abhiyan (RUSA) scheme uplifted the teaching-learning facilities of all the departments in tune with the current needs and other infra-structure facilities as required by the institution.
+Construction of new physical infra-structure facilities is initiated